erik-ingwersen-ey/better-dict/CONTRIBUTING.md

 This section specifies the **contributing guidelines** for *Better Dict* project.

-This open-source project distributed under the [MIT License](./LICENSE).
-All contributions in the form of bug reports, feature requests, and pull requests are welcome.

 Here is a list of important resources for contributors:

 *   [Source Code]